mathew-kurian/TextJustify-Android/README.md

 **Simple Android Full Justification**
 Overview
 =======
-This is very simple - not complicated at all.
+This is very simple.
 What you want to do is get the library itself and add it to your Android project.
 Upcoming
 =======
 1. Support for auto-hyphenating
 2. Support for editable text (while justification is enabled)
 3. More optimizations

+*Been very busy lately*

 Option 1 (Draw-Based) - Setup
 =======